Buzzards Bay Center green features

 With its tight building envelope, the center uses smaller, more efficient air-source heat pumps and energy recovery ventilation systems.
 In addition to being bright and sunny, the building’s interior spaces are comfortable and full of fresh air.

-What is the history of the Buzzards Bay Center?
+History of the Buzzards Bay Center

 Long before it was the Buzzards Bay Center, our building played an important role in New Bedford’s whaling history.
 After decades of neglect, the Buzzards Bay Coalition purchased and restored the building.

 19th century: A center of the whaling industry as the Coggeshall Counting House

 The Coggeshall Counting House was built in 1832 by John Coggeshall, Jr., a prominent merchant and ship owner in New Bedford.

 The four-story building served New Bedford’s whaling industry.
 On the first floor, there was a chandlery where candles were made.
 The second floor housed counting rooms.
 The top floors served as space for sail and rigging lofts.

 Because of its role in the whaling industry, the Buzzards Bay Center is today part of the New Bedford Whaling National Historical Park.

 As New Bedford’s whaling industry waned, so did the Coggeshall Counting House.
 A series of fires damaged the building, including one in 1939 that destroyed its roof.
 By the 1960s, the upper floors were burned out and vacant.

 21st century: New life as the Buzzards Bay Center